voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 identifiers, i.e. from `0.10.7-rc0` to `0.10.7`.
 Here's an example:
 [puppet-extlib's 0.10.7 release](https://github.com/voxpupuli/puppet-extlib/pull/43).
 In most cases it is sufficient to update metadata.json.
-We try to respect [semantic versioning](http://semver.org/) and decided that dropping ruby1.8 support is a major change and requires a major version bump for the module.
+We try to respect [semantic versioning](http://semver.org/).
+We decided that dropping support for a puppet version or ruby is a major change and requires a major version bump for the module.
-(Only the minor version should be bumped if the module is pre version 1.0 and ruby 1.8 support has been dropped.)
+(Only the minor version should be bumped if the module is pre version 1.0 and puppet or ruby support has been dropped.)

 If necessary, run `bundle install` before continuing.
 If you want you can also only install the needed gems: